 The step-by-step process:

 Apply.
 Application deadline is Monday, May 2nd, 2016.
-Twelve Artistic Directors will be selected for the 2016 Paint it Forward Pro by Friday, May 6th, 2016.
+Twelve Artistic Directors will be selected for the 2016 Paint it Forward Project by Friday, May 6th, 2016.

 Inspiration.
-Artistic Director will receive a list of inspired themes that were selected by participant, so can see the common points of view.
+The Artistic Director will receive a list of inspired themes that were selected by participants in their assigned groups, so one can see the common points of view.
 This inspiration will help direct your proposal for an art piece.

 Proposal.
 With a limited amount of time to complete a piece with your group, we are commissioning the Artistic Director to design a concept for the art masterpiece and submit it to the Art of Life team for approval, two weeks prior to your event.
 Proposal would include: